eesandoval/NefBot/README.md

 7. Visit the following URL, replacing the CLIENT_ID in it with the client id you copied down: https://discordapp.com/oauth2/authorize?client_id=CLIENT_IDscope=bot
 8. Select the server you want the bot to appear in
 9. Copy the token from the bot page
+10. Copy the example config file and rename it: config_example.ini -> config.ini
-10. Set the TOKEN parameter in the config_example.py file that you copied from the previous stip into the file
+11. Set the TOKEN parameter in the config.ini file
-11. Change the name of the config_example.py -> config.py
+12. Optional: Set additional parameters in the config.ini as desired
-12. Run the bot using the following command in the command prompt or terminal
+13. Run the bot using the following command in the command prompt or terminal
 ```
 python main.py
 ```